Josh Naylor Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.80 team ERA that ranks sixth across all league pitching staffs.
+- The Padres have a 3.74 team ERA that ranks fifth across all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs given up (72 total, 1.1 per game).
+- Padres pitchers combine to allow the 10th-fewest home runs in baseball (72 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.